ReMinecraftPE/mcpe/README.md

 After building, place the `assets` folder you have prepared in the working directory of the output executable.
 (if running from VS, it's in `game/`, otherwise, where your executable is)

-### Windows (VS 2010)

-This target is only around for testing to allow for building on older versions of Windows and to allow for the potential targetting of pre-XP versions of Windows.
-The VS2022 target will also build for XP, so using it over the VS2010 one is recommended.

-To compile, you will **need the Microsoft Platform SDK and the DirectX (June 2010) SDK**.
-After that, follow the same steps as the VS2022 build. (open the minecraftcpp_vs2010.sln project instead of the minecraftcpp.sln project).

-**Note!** If you are running from within VirtualBox, disable mouse integration (absolute mouse), or the camera won't work properly.

 ### WebAssembly